AliAhmedZaki12/TITANIC/README.md

 Page 1: Overview

 Description:
-This page provides a high-level summary of key metrics, including survival counts, non-survival counts, and embarkation details.
+This page provides a comprehensive summary of passenger demographics and survival details.
+It highlights key figures and trends at a high level.

-Key Insights:
+Key Points:

+1. Total Passengers Analyzed: 857,000.

+2. Number of Survivors: 342,000.

+3. Number of Non-Survivors: 515,000.

+4. Embarkation Distribution:

-The majority of passengers embarked from Southampton.
+Southampton: Most passengers embarked here.

+Cherbourg: Passengers from this point had the best survival rates.

-Cherbourg passengers had noticeably better survival rates compared to those from other points of embarkation.
+Queenstown: Fewer passengers embarked here compared to other locations.

 Visual Elements:

-Doughnut Chart: Displays the proportion of passengers based on their embarkation points.
+1. Doughnut Chart: Displays the percentage distribution of passengers by embarkation points.

-Bar Chart: Shows a comparison of total survivors and non-survivors.
+2. Bar Chart: Shows a comparative analysis of survivors versus non-survivors.

+Insights:

+1. Most passengers boarded from Southampton, forming the majority.

+2. Cherbourg embarkees had higher survival probabilities compared to others.